Q: What questions should I ask when looking for a REALTOR®?

 Q: Do I really need a REALTOR® to sell my home?

-- Providing Strata Documents
+- Providing all Strata Documents

-- Quality floor plans and photography,
+- Quality floor plans / photography and virtual tours

-- Staging consultation
+- Staging Services

 - Enhanced feature sheets and marketing materials

-- Newspaper and internet campaigns
+- Internet and Social Media campaigns

 - Public & REALTOR® open houses.